Yes, Google favors established websites in its ranking algorithm.

 Unfortunately, spammy short-term tactics don’t work anymore.

 The solution to beating big brands in online marketing is to move beyond the general perception of unfairness and work toward becoming a brand yourself.
-And I would argue that whether Google favors the big guys or not really doesn’t matter.

 If you want to win in SEO (and business) go where the enemy isn’t.